charmbracelet/soft-serve/README.md

 * Configure with `git`
 * Create repos on demand with `git push`
-* Browse repos with an SSH-accessible TUI
+* Browse repos, files and commits with an SSH-accessible TUI
+* Print files over SSH with or without syntax highlighting and line numbers
 * Easy access control
   - Allow/disallow anonymous access
   - Add collaborators with SSH public keys